EncyclopediaRed/btcamp-87826/content/roadmap.md

     bulletpoints:
       - title: Primary Challenges
         description: >
-          Limited staff: Büt Camp, Inc. is beginning with a small staff to get the business up and running
+          **Limited Staff**: Büt Camp, Inc. is beginning with a small staff to get the business up and running

-          Brand recognition: As a new product, Büt Camp will need to build brand recognition among an initial customer base and expand out
+          **Brand Recognition:** As a new product, Büt Camp will need to build brand recognition among an initial customer base and expand out

-          Limited purchasing options: Currently Büt Camp is only available for purchase with a credit card on our website.
+          **Limited Purchasing Options**: Currently Büt Camp is only available for purchase with a credit card on our website.

+          **Single Primary Product:** BütCamp is offering a single product in various package sizes.
       - title: Büt Advantages
         description: >
           **Affordability**: Büt Camp is marketed to be extremely affordable for